 Angels themselves in 4e; beings of pure light/energy, they're not necessarily good or evil; simply, they serve gods.
 Some serve good gods, others evil ones.

 The Quasielemental Plane of Radiance in Planescape cosmology does it literally.
 No, it's one of most beautiful places in The Multiverse (some Celestials travel just to look at it) and hostile beings are very rare there — even mephits are quite harmless.
 The problem is, the whole plane is bright — like a sun disc, but from every direction at once.
 The problem is, it causes a few inconveniences to most non-natives: the light is near-instantly blinding, the air is absent, and everything unprotected suffers more than half of heat damage it would take on the plane of Fire.
 It's that bright.
 It's placed between the planes of Fire and Positive Energy ("life").

 The Dungeons & Dragons world Eberron has no restrictions on what alignment a cleric of any faith has.
-This means that the Church of the Silver Flame, a lawfully good religion centred around a divine silver-coloured flame created/tapped into by the sacrifice of most Couatl (beings of good) and The Messiah of the Church has its share of Knight Templar and self-serving hypocrites (they also have corrupted secret followers of the Shadow in the Flame, but that is another trope).
+This means that the Church of the Silver Flame, a lawfully good religion centred around a divine silver-coloured flame created/tapped into by the sacrifice of most Couatl (beings of good) and the Messianic Archetype of the Church has its share of Knight Templar and self-serving hypocrites (they also have corrupted secret followers of the Shadow in the Flame, but that is another trope).
 The same applies to any good faith, although most aren't quite so associated with light.

 The Forgotten Realms had the old incarnation of the god Amaunator, a god of the sun... and of order, law and bureaucracy, with all that entails for clerics taking 'order'too far.
 He wasn't evil, but neither was he good.
 His current incarnation is good, however (it is complicated, but boils down to being sort-of dead but not quite gone, and then fully coming back via another aspect that was good).